2021 Annual Report of Glencore plc

 Glencore’s marketing activities are exposed to a variety of risks, such as commodity price, basis, volatility, foreign exchange, interest rate, credit and performance, liquidity and regulatory.
 Glencore devotes significant resources to developing and implementing policies and procedures to identify, monitor and manage these risks.

-The MR function monitors and analyses the large transactional flows across many locations using its timely and comprehensive transaction recording, ongoing reporting of the transactions and resultant exposures, which provides all encompassing positional reporting, and continually assessing universal counterparty credit exposure.
+The MR function monitors and analyses the large transactional flows across many locations using its timely and comprehensive recording and reporting of resultant exposures, which provides the encompassing positional analysis, and continued assessment of universal counterparty credit exposure.

 The MR team provides a wide array of daily and weekly reporting.
-For example, daily risk reports showing Group Value at Risk (VaR) and various other stress tests and analysis are distributed to the CEO, CFO and CRO.
+For example, daily risk reports showing Group Value at Risk (VaR), back testing results and various stress tests and analysis are distributed to the CEO, CFO and CRO.
 Additionally, business risk summaries showing positional exposure and other relevant metrics, together with potential margin call requirements, are also circulated daily.
-The MR function strives to enhance its stress and scenario testing as well as improve measures to capture risk exposure within the specific areas of the business, e.g. within metals, concentrate treatment and refining charges are analysed.
+The MR function strives to continuously enhance its stress and scenario testing as well as improve measures to capture additional risk exposure within the specific areas of the business.

-The Group continues to make extensive use of credit enhancement tools, seeking letters of credit, insurance cover, discounting and other means of reducing credit risk from counterparts.
+The Group makes extensive use of credit enhancement tools, seeking letters of credit, insurance cover, discounting and other means of reducing credit risk from counterparts.
 In addition, mark-to-market exposures in relation to hedging contracts are regularly and substantially collateralised (primarily with cash) pursuant to margining agreements in place with such hedge counterparts.

-The Group-wide Credit Risk Policy governs higher levels of credit risk exposure, with an established threshold for referral of credit decisions by business heads to the CFO and the CEO (relating to unsecured amounts in excess of $75 million with BBB (or equivalent) or lower rated counterparts).
+The Group-wide credit risk policy governs higher levels of credit risk exposure, with an established threshold for referral of credit decisions by business heads to the CRO, CFO and the CEO (relating to unsecured amounts in excess of $75 million with BBB- (or equivalent) or lower rated counterparts).
 At lower levels of materiality, decisions may be taken by the business heads where key strategic transactions or established relationships, together with credit analysis, suggest that some level of open account exposure may be warranted.

 LEGAL AND COMPLIANCE

-For legal and compliance risk, see Ethics and Compliance section pages 38 – 43, and laws and enforcement risk pages 76 – 77.
+For legal and compliance risk, see Ethics and Compliance section on page 43, and the laws and enforcement risk on page 75.

 A risk-based audit approach is applied in order to focus on high-risk areas during the audit process.
 It involves discussions with management on key risk areas identified in the Group’s budgeting process, emerging risks, operational changes, new investments and capital projects.
+On an annual basis, Internal Audit also performs reviews at the direction of senior management and the Audit Committee.
 Internal Audit reviews these areas of potential risk, and suggests controls to mitigate exposures identified.

 The Audit Committee considers and approves the risk-based Internal Audit plan, areas of audit focus and resources and is regularly updated on audits performed and relevant findings, as well as the progress on implementing the actions arising.
 In particular, the Committee considers Internal Audit’s main conclusions, its KPIs and the effectiveness and timeliness of management’s responses to its findings.
 The Audit Committee has concluded that the Internal Audit function remains effective.

-The Group monitors its commodity price risk exposure by using a VaR computation assessing “open” commodity positions which are subject to price risks.
-VaR is one of the risk measurement techniques the Group uses to monitor and limit its primary market exposure related to its physical marketing exposures and related derivative positions.
-VaR estimates the potential loss in value of open positions that could occur as a result of adverse market movements over a defined time horizon, given a specific level of confidence.
-The methodology is a statistically defined, probability based approach that takes into account market volatilities, as well as risk diversification benefits by recognising offsetting positions and correlations between commodities and markets.
-In this way, risks can be compared across all markets and commodities and risk exposures can be aggregated to derive a single risk value.
+One of the tools used by Glencore to monitor and limit its primary market risk exposure, namely commodity price risk related to its physical marketing activities, is the use of a value at risk (VaR) computation.
+VaR is a risk measurement technique, which estimates the potential loss that could occur on risk positions as a result of movements in risk factors over a specified time horizon, given a specific level of confidence.
+The VaR methodology is a statistically defined, probability based approach that takes into account market volatilities, as well as risk diversification by recognising offsetting positions and correlations between commodities and markets.
+In this way, risks can be measured consistently across all markets and commodities and risk measures can be aggregated to derive a single risk value.

-The Board has again approved the Audit Committee’s recommendation of a one day, 95% VaR limit of $100 million for 2021.
+The Board has approved the Audit Committee’s recommendation of a one day, 95% VaR limit of $150 million for 2022.

 PRINCIPAL RISKS AND UNCERTAINTIES

-We define an emerging risk as a risk that has not yet occurred but is at an early stage of becoming known and/or coming into being and expected to grow greatly in significance in the longer term.
+The Group understands an emerging risk as a risk that has not yet fully crystallised but is at an early stage of becoming known and/or coming into being and expected to grow in significance in the longer term.

 The assessment of our principal risks, according to exposure and impact, is detailed on the following pages.

-The commentary on the risks in this section should be read in conjunction with the explanatory text under Understanding our risks information which is set out below.
+The commentary on the risks in this section should be read in conjunction with the explanatory text under Understanding our risks information which is set out on page 72.

 EVOLUTION IN PRINCIPAL RISKS